-The Nintendo Switch has been on the market for three years now, so it should come as no surprise that it has amassed a wealth of great role-playing games.
-Many of them are ports of titles previously released on the PlayStation 4 and Xbox One, but others are exclusive to Nintendo’s hybrid system.
+The Nintendo Switch has been on the market for several years now, so it should come as no surprise that it has amassed a wealth of great role-playing games.
+Many of them are ports of titles previously released on PlayStation 4 and Xbox One, but others are exclusive to Nintendo’s hybrid system.

 It’s available on just about every other console in existence, so why not the Switch?
 The graphics took a bit of a hit during the porting process, but the rest of the game remains intact.
 Players will step into the role of the Dragonborn as they trek across the snowy landscape of Skyrim and attempt to save the world.
 Along the way, they can join various guilds, craft a home, get married, and do pretty much whatever their heart desires.